Chair, Chad Saley, APR (Greater Salt Lake Chapter)

 Kristin Helvey, MBA, APR, is principal of Helvey Communications, a full-service public relations firm in Anchorage, Alaska.
 Kristin has worked for more than a decade helping leaders and staff at all levels drive communication improvement.

 Kristin has built extensive and unique experience in such areas as multicultural communications and community partnership development and has been featured nationally in such publications as PRWeek US and Medical Home News.
 Her teams have earned numerous awards for special events, communication materials and campaign design, including the 2016 Public Relations Society of America’s Alaska Grand Award and 2017 PRSA Silver Anvil Award for the development and implementation of a recent crisis communication plan.

-Linda Farmer, APR (Puget Sound)
+Director-at-Large, Linda Farmer, APR (Puget Sound)

 Linda Farmer, APR is a senior communications leader with more than 25 years of experience.
 Her firm, Sunrise Public Relations, specializes in short-term writing, editing, media relations and marketing projects.

 A self-described government geek, Linda has led communications efforts for Pierce County Library System, the cities of Tacoma and Federal Way, and for the Washington State Puget Sound Action Team (now the Puget Sound Partnership).
 In addition, Linda put her communications skills to work for the Association of Washington School Principals and Pacific Lutheran University.
 She got her start as a newspaper reporter and features editor for the Federal Way News.